ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/DataLocationSelection.rst

 the ``MS_INPUT`` variables give the filename for the relevant MS. The full path must be specified here.

-There are two modes in which ingest has been run to create measurement sets in the SB directory.
-The usual way has been to create a single file for the entire observation.
-Recently, ingest has started producing a single MS per beam.
-The pipeline is now compatible with both these modes.
-For the file-per-beam mode, it assumes there is the same number of beams as in the footprint.
-If there is not, the pipeline will currently exit with an error message.
+The measurement sets presented in the scheduling block directories have a variety of forms:

+1. The earliest observations had all beams in a single measurement set.
+For these, splitting with mssplit is required to get a single-beam MS used for processing.
+2. Many observations have one beam per MS. If no selection of channels or fields or scans is required, these can be copied rather than split.
+Note that splitting of the bandpass observations are necessary, to isolate the relevant scan.
+3. Recent large observations have more than one MS per beam, split in frequency chunks.
+The pipeline will merge these to form a single local MS for each beam.
+If splitting (of channels, fields or scans) is required, this is done first, before merging the local subsets.

-In the file-per-beam mode, the metadata for the observation is taken from a single MS (although they should all be the same for a given observation).
+In the multiple-file modes, the metadata for the observation is taken from a single MS (although they should all be the same for a given observation).

-If no channel or scan selection is being made (that is, using ``CHANNEL_RANGE_SCIENCE`` or ``SCAN_SELECTION_SCIENCE``), there is only a single field in the dataset, and the observation used the MS-per-beam mode, then instead of splitting the dataset the pipeline simply copies the archive MS to the output directory.
+If no channel or scan selection is being made (that is, ``CHANNEL_RANGE_SCIENCE`` or ``SCAN_SELECTION_SCIENCE`` are not given), there is only a single field in the dataset, and the observation used the MS-per-beam mode, then instead of splitting the dataset the pipeline simply copies the archive MS to the output directory.
 This should run faster than using *mssplit*.

 The bandpass calibration datasets are treated the same way, although *mssplit* is always used (since the relevant scan needs to be split